benitolopez/benitolopez/README.md

+## About Me
 👋 Hi, I’m Benito Lopez!
-I’m a software engineer with over 10 years of experience, passionate about full-stack development and crafting high-quality software solutions that make a difference.

-## About Me
-I have a solid background in both frontend and backend development, with a focus on solving problems.
-Over the years, I’ve worked on a variety of projects, from contributing to popular products to building a successful SaaS business.
+I’m a software engineer with over 10 years of experience and a solid background in both frontend and backend development.
+I’m passionate about solving problems, tackling challenging projects, and constantly learning.
+Over the years, I’ve worked on various projects, from contributing to popular products to building a successful SaaS business.
 I enjoy taking on challenges, developing custom features, and continuously learning new technologies.

 ## Technical Skills
 - Programming Languages: JavaScript, TypeScript, PHP, Go, Python